andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Recently on one of my favorite podcasts, *Penpals* hosted by my two favorite cackling idiots

+<h4 class="article-subheader">Any Day Now</h4>
+*Five - Six - Seven - Eight*

+Love Will Let You Down

+*One - Two - Three - Four*

+I step up to my mark at the edge of the curtain.

+*1 - 2 - 3 - 4*

+And on the 5 I take my first step onto the stage in my inaugural performance as a dancer...

 <h4 class="article-subheader">It's Art, Get It?</h4>
 Art is by its very nature a subjective human pursuit.
 There's no one way, no